 Campaign Finance Reporting

-According to Texas Election Law TItle 15 (the "Fair Campaign Practices Act") the City Secretary's Office is responsible for receiving and providing access to Campaign Finance Reports from local candidates, officeholders, and political action committees.
+According to Texas Election Law Title 15 (the "Fair Campaign Practices Act") the City Secretary's Office is responsible for receiving and providing access to Campaign Finance Reports from local candidates, officeholders, and political committees.
 It the responsibility of each candidate, officeholder, or committee to ensure that all required campaign finance documents and reports are filed, including (but not necessarily limited to) those listed below.

 APPOINTING A CAMPAIGN TREASURER

 The Texas Election Code requires Appointment of a Campaign Treasurer (Form CTA) for candidates and political committees to be filed with the Office of the City Secretary.
 This is a requirement even if you are filing under "Modified Reporting" or do not intend to accept campaign contributions or make campaign expenditures.